2000–01 Los Angeles Clippers season

-Second-year star Lamar Odom had a strong season averaging 17.2 points, 7.8 rebounds, 5.2 assists and 1.6 blocks per game, while Jeff McInnis averaged 12.9 points and 5.5 assists per game, and Miles provided the team with 9.4 points, 5.9 rebounds and 1.5 blocks per game off the bench, and was named to the NBA All-Rookie First Team.
-In addition, three-point specialist Eric Piatkowski provided with 10.6 points per game, while Maggette contributed 10.0 points per game off the bench, and Michael Olowokandi averaged 8.5 points, 6.4 rebounds and 1.3 blocks per game.
+Second-year star Lamar Odom averaged 17.2 points, 7.8 rebounds, 5.2 assists and 1.6 blocks per game, while Jeff McInnis averaged 12.9 points and 5.5 assists per game, and Miles provided the team with 9.4 points, 5.9 rebounds and 1.5 blocks per game, and was named to the NBA All-Rookie First Team.
+In addition, three-point specialist Eric Piatkowski provided with 10.6 points per game, and led the Clippers with 120 three-point field goals, while Maggette contributed 10.0 points per game, and Michael Olowokandi averaged 8.5 points, 6.4 rebounds and 1.3 blocks per game.
+Meanwhile, Richardson contributed 8.1 points per game, Dooling provided with 5.9 points and 2.3 assists per game, and Rooks averaged 5.4 points and 3.7 rebounds.

 During the NBA All-Star weekend at the MCI Center in Washington, D.C., Odom, Miles and Richardson were all selected for the NBA Rookie Challenge Game, as Odom was a member of the Sophomores team, while Miles and Richardson were both members of the Rookies team.
 Meanwhile, Maggette participated in the NBA Slam Dunk Contest.
 Miles also finished tied in fourth place in Rookie of the Year voting, while Gentry finished tied in fifth place in Coach of the Year voting.

-For the season, the Clippers changed their uniforms by adding side panels to their jerseys and shorts, which remained in use until 2010.
+The Clippers finished 24th in the NBA in home-game attendance, with an attendance of 601,587 at the Staples Center during the regular season.
+For the season, the team changed their uniforms by adding side panels to their jerseys and shorts, which would remain in use until 2010.